TRADEMARK AND ADVERTISING

 Massarelli v.
 Pace.
 Lead counsel for Massarelli in successful arbitration action requiring the defendant to transfer infringing domain name.

 Oasis Legal Finance Operating Company, LLC v.
-Gary Chodes et al. Lead counsel for nation’s largest provider of legal funding services in trademark infringement matter wherein client achieved favorable summary judgment that an agreement unambiguously transferred ownership of intellectual property to our client.
+Gary Chodes et al. Lead counsel for nation’s largest provider of legal funding services in trademark infringement matter wherein client achieved favorable summary judgment that an agreement unambiguously transferred ownership of intellectual property to our client, a second grant of summary judgment that defendants were liable on ten of the eleven counts of the complaint, an award of maximum statutory cybersquatting damages, and its full amount of requested attorneys’ fees due to the exceptional nature of the case.

 Rand McNally.
 Lead counsel for Rand McNally in trademark and copyright dispute with former distributor.